MichaelCullen2011/ResumeWebsite/README.md

 ## Description

-This is a website built using Django.
+This is a website built using Flask.
 It is a simple resume website, that descripes some example projects (with links to github) and a resume and contact page.

 ![alt text](https://github.com/MichaelCullen2011/ResumeWebsite/blob/main/screenshot.png?raw=true)